gumaerc-testorg/20.109-fall-2007/content/pages/labs/lab_tour.md

 3. The volume you want to measure is 100 ml.
 How many liters is that?
 4. Your reaction generates 0.1 µmoles of product.
 How many mmoles is that?

 Scientific notation expresses numbers so there is one digit to the left of the decimal point and that number is multiplied by a power of ten.
-2334 becomes 2.334 x 103 and 0.0041 becomes 4.1 x 10\-3.
-Computations are easier with numbers in scientific notation and some numbers that are easier to write (602,214,199,000,000,000,000,000 versus 6.02 x 1023).
+2334 becomes 2.334 x 10{{< sup "3" >}} and 0.0041 becomes 4.1 x 10{{< sup "\\-3" >}}.
+Computations are easier with numbers in scientific notation and some numbers that are easier to write (602,214,199,000,000,000,000,000 versus 6.02 x 10{{< sup "23" >}}).

 Practice problems: